taytayyyyyyy/SolutionChallenge/README.md

 ## General Features:
-- Different account for patients and hospitals
+- Different account types for patients and hospitals
 - Hospital can add report to patients' account by providing their MediVault Id
-- Patients can add report to their own account
 - Patients can view the analysis of reports uploaded in their account
+- Secure storage of patient info enforcing authentication and authorization

 ## Tech Stack:
 - Client Side Code: Flutter